danjac/radiofeed-app/README.md

 `python manage.py send_recommendation_emails`

-The _schedule_podcast_feeds_ has a number of options so you can set up multiple schedules accordingly.
+The _schedule_podcast_feeds_ command has a number of options so you can set up multiple schedules accordingly.
+For example the _--primary_ flag will sync any feeds subscribed by users, so it might be better to run that more often.